Best Budget Friendly All-Inclusive Resorts

 It's a fact that all-inclusive resorts can be expensive, with the average nightly rate at some of the bigger chains running $450—per person.
 And when you find one in your price range there's usually a caveat—the beach is a 15-minute drive away, or the "all" only includes non-alcoholic beverages (those margaritas by the pool really add up).
-We here at Budget Travel love a challenge and—though it wasn't easy—we found 10 beachfront all-inclusive resorts in the Caribbean, Mexico, and Central America (plus one Mediterranean resort so charming we couldn't resist including it) starting at $100 per person, per night.
+We here at Budget Travel love a challenge and—though it wasn't easy—we found eight beachfront all-inclusive resorts in the Caribbean, Mexico, and Central America starting at around $100 per person, per night.
 And they really are all-inclusive: a double room, three meals a day, drinks (from soda to cocktails), and lots of activities.
 And each one has an added bonus, too, from tennis lessons to scuba instructions.
 The only thing not included?
 Caveats.

 ClubHotel Riu Negril, Jamaica

 Head out to the far western tip of Jamaica and you'll find this lively beachfront resort in Negril.
 It is right on the beach, but the place to be is by one of the umbrella-shaded loungers around the two gigantic pools (both are well over 3,000 square feet).
-There is a party atmosphere here, and the complimentary mini bars and liquor dispensers in the 420 guest rooms are regularly restocked.
+There is a party atmosphere here—the complimentary mini bars and liquor dispensers in the 420 guest rooms are regularly restocked.
 If you want to go all out, head to the Pacha nightclub, where reggae is sure to be spinning.
 If you are looking for quiet, try the solarium terrace.
-Bonus The resort often adds credits to the Renova Spa in the all-inclusive packages, such as $20 per person toward a 50-minute massage (massages start at $100).
+Bonus You'll score extra perks like complimentary entry and drinks at the posh Pacha nightclub and a free introductory scuba diving lesson in the resort pool.
 Norman Manley Blvd., Negril, Jamaica, 888/748-4990, riu.com.
-From $101 per person, per night.
+From $98 per person, per night.

 Royal Decameron Golf Beach Resort & Villas, Farallón, Panama